vvlooking/research-impact/website/data-cleaning-crosswalk.md

 ### Create and Update "Standarize Affiliations" Script

 In RStudio, create the script, "02_standardize_affiliations.R".
+Then, update the following lines with the correct file paths: "path_to_deduplicated_dataset", "path_to_dated_institutions.csv", "path_to_dated_institution_aliases.csv", "path_to_unmatched_affiliations.csv", and "path_to_deduplicated_dataset-standardized.xlsx".

 ```r
 # Load libraries